 RG-WTSA Rapporteur identified the latest baseline text of work item A.SupWTSAGL "WTSA preparation guideline on Resolutions" unchanged from last TSAG meeting as contained in TD612R1.
 TSB presented TD612R2 with TSB suggestions to add more explicit references to WTSA Action Plan and WTSA Resolution 2 in draft A.SupWTSAGL for consideration by RG-WTSA.

-The meeting supported to add references to WTSA Action Plan and WTSA Resolution 2 to final draft of A.SupWTSAGL as reflected in TD612R3.
+The meeting discussed this TD together with next agenda item 5.2, see below.

 5.2 C94R1 Korea (Rep. of) Title: Proposed modifications to the draft A.SupWTSAGL for agreement